mike-weiner/display-event-locations-tec/README.md

 * Added: All setting fields are sanitized before being added to an array that is saved in the wp_ database
 * Added: Saved settings & options are now removed from your database upon the uninstalling of the Display Event Location for The Events Calendar Plugin
 * Added: Quick links to our settings page & support page can be found within our plugin listing on the Plugins page.
-* Tested: Support for Wordpress 5.2.2+
+* Tested: Support for WordPress 5.2.2+
 * Tested: Support for The Events Calendar 4.9.4+
 * Tested: Support for PHP 7.0+
 * Fixed: Unneeded HTML has been removed from all tooltip.php files